 Using SAML, an online Service Provider can contact a separate online Identity Provider to authenticate users who are trying to access secure content.
 Learn how to do this with Rollbase and Okta as an example.

 Authentication is playing a vital role in cloud based applications.
 Nowadays users are not interested in remembering each password for each cloud application, and nobody wants to store their password in the application platform.
 To overcome this, any application which implemented support for SAML-based authentication can configure with any SAML based IDP (Identity Provider).

-There are many Cloud IDPs (Salesforce, PingOne, One Login, etc.) and hosted IDPs (Open AM, Open Select, Shibboleth, etc.).
+There are many Cloud IDPs (Okta, PingOne, Salesforce, One Login, etc.) and hosted IDPs (Open AM, Open Select, Shibboleth, etc.).

 Applications are authenticating with the above IDPs using SAML.
 SAML authentication involves following three entities:

 Security Assertion Markup Language (SAML) is an XML standard that allows secure web domains to exchange user authentication and authorization data.
 Using SAML, an online Service Provider can contact a separate online Identity Provider to authenticate users who are trying to access secure content.
 There are three major components for SAML authentication.